w3c/svgwg/master/coords.md

 <p>By default, a nested SVG viewport's [=viewport coordinate system=] is equivalent to the local
 coordinate system of the parent element, translated by the origin of the SVG viewport's element.
-However, a {{transform}} property on an SVG viewport's element will modify the [=viewport coordinate system=] relative to the parent element's user coordinate system.
+However, a [[#TransformProperty|transform]] property on an SVG viewport's element will modify the [=viewport coordinate system=] relative to the parent element's user coordinate system.

 <p>Abstractly, all SVG viewports are embedded in the